Star Control: Origins

-Star Control: Origins is an action-adventure game developed and published by Stardock Entertainment for Microsoft Windows, released September 20, 2018.
+Star Control: Origins is an action-adventure game developed and published by Stardock Entertainment for Microsoft Windows, released September 20, 2018 on Steam.
+It is considered a part of Star Control series, despite taking place in a different time and universe.

 Gameplay

 Star Control: Origins begins in the year 2088, where the human space agency Star Control launches Earth's first interstellar-capable ship to investigate an alien distress signal.
 The player assumes the role of the captain of that ship.
+The game follows the template of original Star Control as an action-adventure game, combining planetary exploration, diplomacy with alien races and ship-to-ship space battles.

+The one-on-one "Fleet Battles" take place in a 2D top-down arena of space environment, where two ships fight against each other, having a certain amount of crew (acts as health) and fuel (spent on using unique for each ship primary and secondary abilities).
+Fleet Battles can be played in the multiplayer mode or against an AI opponent.

-The game follows the template of original Star Control series as an action-adventure game, combining planetary exploration, diplomacy with alien races, and ship-to-ship space battles.
-The one-on-one "Fleet Battles" take place in a 2D top-down arena, with each type of ship having two different abilities.
-Through the game's story, characters provide quests that direct the player to explore different places in the galaxy.
-Players can send a planetary lander to explore planets and gather resources, and the game adds a new planetary-landing minigame.
-The game allows players to upgrade their ships, including abilities that automate combat, planetary resource-gathering, and piloting between destinations.
-There is also a Fleet Battles multiplayer mode, which can be played against other people online, or against an AI opponent.
+Through the game's story, characters, species and events provide quests that direct the player to explore different places in the galaxy.
+Players can send a planetary lander to explore planets, gather resources and interact with various artifacts or buildings on the surface.
+Later, the resources can be sold for an in-game value called RU, which is used to purchase new technologies, weapons, upgrades and ships of other races for player's main starship.